Moonhaven: Development

 In March 2021 AMC Studios opened a writers' room for Peter Ocko's Moonhaven, for the production of material as part of its scripts-to-series model.
 Dep Spera signed on as executive producer.
 On May 11, 2021, the series received a greenlight order from AMC.

 On July 28, 2022, it was reported that the series had been renewed for a second season by AMC+.
 On December 3, 2022, it was announced that the second season renewal had been reversed and AMC+ had decided to cancel the series.

 Casting

-In July 2021 Dominic Monaghan signed on to star in the series as lead opposite Joe Manganiello, with Emma McDonald announced as to headline the series.
+In July 2021, Dominic Monaghan signed on to star in the series as lead opposite Joe Manganiello, with Emma McDonald announced as to headline the series.
 Ayelet Zurer was also announced in a key role.
 Kadeem Hardison was announced as a series regular with Yazzmin Newell also joining the cast as a series regular in September 2021.

 Reception

-The review aggregator website Rotten Tomatoes reported an 65% approval rating with an average rating of 5.7/10, based on 17 critic reviews.
-The website's critics consensus reads, "Moonhavens depiction of a utopia is often more goofy than harmonious, although fans of idiosyncratic sci-fi will likely enjoy this trip to the moon."
-Metacritic, which uses a weighted average, assigned a score of 74 out of 100 based on 10 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 10 critics, indicating "generally favorable" reviews.